superfly/docs/hands-on/create-app.html.md

 ```output
 ?
 Select region:
 ```
-**Regions**: Regions are cities around the world with physical Fly machines you can deploy apps to.
+**Regions**: Regions are cities around the world with Fly servers you can deploy apps to.
 For this tutorial, you can choose to deploy anywhere you'd like.

 ```output
 ?
 Would you like to set up a Postgresql database now?